DynamoDB and SQL

 What are the limitations of PartiQL / SQL in DynamoDB?

 The limitations of querying and modifying the data remain the same.
 You still cannot update or delete records in batches, each update or delete operation must be performed on a singular record.
-In order to delete or update multiple items, you need to run multiple queries.
+In order to delete or update multiple items, you need to run multiple queries or use our built-in Terminal feature which allows running conditional and mass updates.

 How expensive is using SQL with DynamoDB?